rosanafcunha/website_rosanafcunha/content/project/revision-of-the-genus-narcissia-gray-1840-echinodermata-asteroidea-ophidiasteridae-from-morphology-to-taxonomy/index.md

 ---
-title: "Review of the genus _Narcissia_ Gray, 1840 (Echinodermata: Asteroidea:
-  Ophidiasteridae): from morphology to taxonomy"
+title: "Review of the genus _Narcissia_ Gray, 1840: from morphology to taxonomy"
 date: 2021-01-01T04:24:04.142Z
 summary: Review the taxonomy of the genus *Narcissia*, throughout its range of distribution, from morphological studies.